wlongdong/wlongdong.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently focusing on my research.
+I'm a Ph.D. student at HKUST [Aerial Robotics Group](https://uav.hkust.edu.hk/) advised by [Shaojie Shen](https://scholar.google.com.hk/citations?user=u8Q0_xsAAAAJ&hl=zh-CN&oi=ao).
 Previously, I obtained my master’s degrees from Shanghai Jiao Tong University at [IRMV Lab](http://irmv.sjtu.edu.cn/), where I was advised by Prof. [Hesheng Wang](http://irmv.sjtu.edu.cn/wanghesheng).
-Also, I worked as an intern at [DJI](https://www.dji.com) in 2022.

-My research focuses on **crowd-soured mapping** and **map-based localization** for autonomous vehicles.
-In addition to this, I maintain a strong passion for any topic related to robotic perception, including detection and segmentation.
+My research focuses on **crowd-soured mapping** and **map-based localization** for autonomous driving.
+Besides, I maintain a strong passion for any topic related to robotics, including perception and planning.

 If you have any interesting ideas or cooperation intentions, please feel free to contact me at zqiaoac@connect.ust.hk :)

 Education
 ======
-* Ph.D, 2022-?
+* Ph.D., Hong Kong University of Science and Technology, 2022 - Present
+  * Department of Electronic and Computer Engineering

 * M.S.
 Control Engineering, Shanghai Jiao Tong University, 2019 - 2022
   * Department of Automation, School of Electronics, Information and Electrical Engineering